Military history of the United States: Post–Cold War era (1990–2001)

-Persian Gulf War (1990–1991)
+Gulf War (1990–1991)

-The Persian Gulf War was a conflict between Iraq and a coalition force of 34 nations led by the United States.
+The Gulf War was a conflict between Iraq and a coalition force of 34 nations led by the United States.
 The lead up to the war began with the Iraqi invasion of Kuwait in August 1990 which was met with immediate economic sanctions by the United Nations against Iraq.
 The coalition commenced hostilities in January 1991, resulting in a decisive victory for the U.S. led coalition forces, which drove the Iraqi Armed Forces out of Kuwait with minimal coalition deaths.
-Despite the low death toll, over 180,000 U.S. veterans would later be classified as "permanently disabled" according to the U.S. Department of Veterans Affairs (see Gulf War Syndrome).
+Despite the low death toll from combat, over 180,000 U.S. veterans were later be classified as "permanently disabled" according to the U.S. Department of Veterans Affairs (see Gulf War Syndrome).
 The main battles were aerial and ground combat within Iraq, Kuwait and bordering areas of Saudi Arabia.
 Land combat did not expand outside of the immediate Iraq/Kuwait/Saudi border region, although the coalition bombed cities and strategic targets across Iraq, and Iraq fired Scud missiles on Israeli and Saudi cities.

 Before the war, many observers believed the U.S. and its allies could win but might suffer substantial casualties (certainly more than any conflict since Vietnam), and that the tank battles across the harsh desert might rival those of North Africa during World War II.
 After nearly 50 years of proxy wars, and constant fears of another war in Europe between NATO and the Warsaw Pact, some thought the Persian Gulf War might finally answer the question of which military philosophy would have reigned supreme.
 Iraqi forces were battle-hardened after 8 years of war with Iran, and they were well equipped with late model Soviet tanks and jet fighters, but the antiaircraft weapons were crippled; in comparison, the U.S. had no large-scale combat experience since its withdrawal from Vietnam nearly 20 years earlier, and major changes in U.S. doctrine, equipment and technology since then had never been tested under fire.